Helly theorem for affine spaces without dimensions: Introduction

 \section{Introduction}

-Helly Theorem is a fundamental result in discrete and convex geometry.
-The theorem states that given any finite collection $\F$ of convex sets in $\R^d$, if the sets in every subfamily of $\F$ of size $d+1$ have a point in common, then all the sets in the entire family $\F$ have a point in common.
-Note that one can relax the finiteness of $\F$ can be relaxed if we assume that the convex sets in $\F$ are compact, therefore unless otherwise stated explicitly, we will not assume anything about the cardinality of a collection.
-Since its discovery~\cite{Helly23}, Helly Theorem has found multiple applications and generalizations~\cite{Eckhoff1993helly,AmentaLP2017,DeLoeraGMM2019discrete,BaranyK2022helly}.
+Helly's theorem states that if every subset of size at most $d+1$ of a finite collection \( \mathcal{F} \) of convex sets in \( \mathbb{R}^d \) has a common point, then the entire collection $\mathcal{F}$ has a common point~\cite{Helly23}.
+The finiteness of $\F$ can be removed if we assume that the convex sets in $\F$ are compact, therefore unless otherwise stated explicitly, we will not assume anything about the cardinality of a collection of convex sets.
+Since its discovery, Helly's theorem has led to numerous applications and generalizations~\cite{Eckhoff1993helly,AmentaLP2017,DeLoeraGMM2019discrete,BaranyK2022helly}.